ElektraInitiative/libelektra/doc/decisions/global_plugins.md

   plugin
 - Problems in spec plugin

+These problems can be traced back to the placement of the plugins.
+We need to cleanup and simplify the placement.

 ## Constraints

 - Plugin interface should be the same.
 Many plugins, e.g. dbus, should work